• LAUNCH YOUR DREAM

 This is a literal and figurative mantra of mine.

-March is a month that I enjoy for learning how to tie down the Pinot Gris and Pinot Noir Vines on the trellis wires in the vineyard.
-The warmer temperatures, and a good dose of spring rain for the new blueberries, trees and shrubs I love to plant, and OH the babies, babies, babies born out here in our neck of the woods are treats of life that make my heart positively sing this time of year.
+March is a month that I enjoy learning how to tie down the Pinot Gris and Pinot Noir Vines on the trellis wires in the vineyard.
+The warmer temperatures and a good dose of spring rain for the new blueberries, trees, and shrubs I love to plant, and OH, the babies, babies, babies born out here in our neck of the woods are treats of life that make my heart positively sing this time of year.

 Living at a Vineyard in Willamette Valley: Spring baby cows

-My little son and daughter and I caught a glimpse of some of the baby calves, but the rain and wind has kept us inside the mini-van this year.
-We viewed the lambs that dotted the pastures from binoculars at distance as well, because the road conditions were too icy for safe navigation.
+My little son, daughter, and I caught a glimpse of some of the baby calves, but the rain and wind have kept us inside the minivan this year.
+We also viewed the lambs that dotted the pastures from binoculars at a distance because the road conditions were too icy for safe navigation.

 Harrumph.
 Not the same.

-March was supposed to be the month that I really got to the business of leaping over the winter hurdle of my personal fitness/weight loss goal and run at full speed toward the maintenance portion of my best size and shape, taking my health and physical form to a new frontier and embracing wellness.
-My plan includes a cardio/toning/strength workout that has been extremely successful for me called landscaping and farming.
+March was supposed to be the month that I really got to the business of leaping over the winter hurdle of my personal fitness/weight loss goal and running at full speed toward the maintenance portion of my best size and shape, taking my health and physical form to a new frontier and embracing wellness.
+My plan includes a cardio/toning/strength workout that has been extremely successful for me, which is called landscaping and farming.

-The first days of spring were to be packed with the garage cleaning extravaganza, in preparation for the incubator my sweet farmer gal friend is lending us, so that the children and I could experience hatching our own chicks this year.
+The first days of spring were packed with the garage cleaning extravaganza in preparation for the incubator my sweet farmer gal friend is lending us so the children and I could experience hatching our own chicks this year.

 Living at a Vineyard in Willamette Valley: Spring snow

-This month was unusually crazy with riotous weather causing everything from trees being uprooted and falling on vehicles and houses and power lines, to flash flooding and severe water damage and destruction of property.
+This month was unusually crazy, with riotous weather causing everything from uprooting trees and falling on vehicles, houses, and power lines to flash flooding, severe water damage, and property destruction.

-The whole month, day in and out, the dormant vines did NOT care about the feathery flakes or pay any plant matter to the icicles that collected on the fruiting wires, but I’ll tell you for sure, that even through the work gloves, the finger pain from the grabbing and twisting yet carefully wrapping, vine after vine, for row after row, acre after acre, was just one thing the vineyard crew had to come to terms with to do this brutal kind of labor.
+The dormant vines did NOT care about the feathery flakes or pay any plant matter to the icicles that collected on the fruiting wires the whole month, day in and day out.
+Still, I’ll tell you for sure that even through the work gloves, the finger pain from the grabbing and twisting yet carefully wrapping, vine after vine, row after row, acre after acre, was just one thing the vineyard crew had to come to terms with to do this brutal kind of labor.

 It is what they do, and they do it well.

-By comparison to these seasoned individuals, I did little to nothing in my time spent pruning a few rows.
-It was welcomed, hard work for me, certainly, but it was my choice to learn this new viticultural skill and not an employment necessity as it is for these undaunted, highly tolerant, and oh-so-weathered wonders– the vineyard workers.
+Compared to these seasoned individuals, I did little to nothing in my time pruning a few rows.
+It was welcomed and hard work for me, certainly.
+Still, it was my choice to learn this new vinicultural skill and not an employment necessity as it is for these undaunted, highly tolerant, and oh-so-weathered wonders—the vineyard workers.

-I was humbled for the first time ever, instead of annoyed by the sight of the bright blue, portable toilet which my little son thinks is ridiculously misnamed, “Honey Bucket.”
+For the first time ever, I was humbled instead of annoyed by the sight of the bright blue portable toilet, which my little son thinks is ridiculously misnamed “Honey Bucket.”

-Absolutely, I’ll get to the garage, the gardening, the new baby chicks and those last ten pounds, but before I waste one more second on what I didn’t get to this month, because the weather was too harsh for comfort, I will share a heartfelt, “Muchas Gracias” to those hard working, family loving, no time wasting beautiful people, who play a crucial part in helping my talented winemaking husband and me craft the well cared for grapes to delicious wine for you to enjoy.
+Absolutely, I’ll get to the garage, the gardening, the new baby chicks, and those last ten pounds.
+Still, before I waste one more second on what I didn’t get to this month because the weather was too harsh for comfort, I will share a heartfelt “Muchas Gracias” to those hard-working, family-loving, no-wasting time, beautiful people who play a crucial part in helping my talented winemaking husband and me craft the well cared for grapes to delicious wine for you to enjoy.

 Related Stories: